 International students, faculty, postdoctoral scholars, and staff who were in the United States anytime during a year may be required to file an income tax return with both the Internal Revenue Service (IRS) of the U.S. federal government and the Franchise Tax Board (FTB) of the State of California.

-If you do not receive any tax documents that state your Caltech income for a prior year in which you were in the United States, email Sierra Smith after February, to request a duplicate of your W-2 or other tax documents.
+If you do not receive any tax documents that state your Caltech income for a prior year in which you were in the United States, email Caltech Payroll after February, to request a duplicate of your W-2 or other tax documents.
 Be sure to include your Caltech ID Number.
 Do not send your entire SSN via email.
 JPL scholars should contact JPL Human Resources.

 If you did not receive U.S. earned income during a calendar year and you are on an F, M, J, or Q visa, you are still required to file IRS Form 8843.
 You may also need to file a California tax return.